scouten/ericscouten.travel/content/2024/05-12+east-coast/01-to-the-other-washington/index.md

 <!-- more -->

-Today, we took the 4½-hour flight from Seattle to Washington.
+Last night, we took the 4½-hour flight from Seattle to Washington.

 {{ es_image(id = "es-4647-012", caption = "above Palos Park, Illinois") }}